2021 Best Colleges for Mechanical Engineering in Illinois

 - Accreditation - Whether a school is regionally accredited and/or a recognized mechanical engineering related accrediting body.

-Our complete ranking methodology documents in more detail how we consider these factors to identify the best colleges for Mechanical Engineering students in Illinois.
+Our full ranking methodology documents in more detail how we consider these factors to identify the best colleges for Mechanical Engineering students in Illinois.

 Best Schools to Study Mechanical Engineering in Illinois